OmarMiniesy/Notes/Defensive Security/Network Security & Traffic Analysis/Snort.md

 This is an open source and *rule-based* [[IDS & IPS|NIDS/NIPS]].
 - Malicious network activity is defined through a set of rules which generate alerts when packets that match this description are matched.
-- The official website to download and for the documentation: [Snort](https://www.snort.org/).
+- The official website to download and for the documentation: [Snort](https://www.snort.org/documents#OfficialDocumentation).

+> Snort in *passive* mode only observes and detects, but in *inline* mode it can take action like blocking traffic.

 Snort has several use cases:
 1. *Packet sniffer*: Similar to tools like `tcmpdump` and is used in **sniffer mode**.